Winning by Volume

 Thomas Edison

-Some resources claim that many of Edison’s greatest inventions were actually accidents that occurred while he was trying to achieve something else and the sheer shared volume of his productivity is what developed these results.
+Some resources claim that many of Edison’s greatest inventions were accidents that occurred while he was trying to achieve something else, and the sheer shared volume of his productivity developed these results.

 Opportunity is missed by most people because it is dressed in overalls and looks like work.